Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 The representation presented on the left assumes a value referencing each qubit.
 Values %1 and %2 correspond to qubits 1 and 2, respectively.
-By following only the value %1, the compiler might wrongly assume that h1 has produced the value %1 and is immediately consumed by h2.
+By following only the value %1, the compiler might wrongly assume that _h1_ has produced the value %1 and is immediately consumed by _h2_.
-The compiler will try to remove gates h1 and h2 since two consecutive Hadamard gates result in an identity.
+The compiler will try to remove gates _h1_ and _h2_ since two consecutive Hadamard gates result in an identity.
 However, following this assumption, the compiler could ignore the fact that a measurement exists between the two gates.
 Thus, representations using values referencing qubits might not be a good choice when applying transformation that relies on the data dependencies among gates.
 In contrast, as presented on the figure's right, an SSA-compliant representation exposes the data dependencies without ambiguity since each gate consumes/produces values.

 These values can also be visualized as the wires connecting the gates in the quantum circuit.
-A color code distinguishes the different values for clarity.
-Note that measurements might require wrapping and unwrapping the wires since they must operate on qubit references, i.e., values %1 and %2.
-There, gate h1 consumes the value %3, corresponding to unwrapping the qubit reference value %1 and producing the value %5.
-Gate h2 consumes the value %7, which corresponds to unwrapping the qubit reference value %1 after the measurement.
-Accordingly, there is no ambiguity in the representation, and eliminating h1 and h2 is impossible because both gates reference different values at their output and input, respectively.
-The representation presented on the left assumes a value referencing each qubit.
-Values %1 and %2 correspond to qubits 1 and 2, respectively.
-By following only the value %1, the compiler might wrongly assume that h1 has produced the value %1 and is immediately consumed by h2.
+Accordingly, there is no ambiguity in the representation, and eliminating _h1_ and _h2_ is impossible because both gates reference different values at their output and input, respectively.
-The compiler will try to remove gates h1 and h2 since two consecutive Hadamard gates result in an identity.
-However, this assumption could ignore that a measurement exists between the two gates.
-Thus, representations using values referencing qubits might not be a good choice when applying transformation that relies on the data dependencies among gates.
-In contrast, as presented on the right of Fig. 4, an SSA-compliant representation exposes the data dependencies without ambiguity since each gate consumes/produces values.
-These values can also be visualized as the wires connecting the gates in the quantum circuit.
-A color code distinguishes the different values for clarity.
-Note that measurements might require wrapping and unwrapping the wires since they need to operate on qubit references, i.e., values
-%1 and %2.
-There, gate h1 consumes the value %3, corresponding to unwrapping the qubit reference value %1, and producing the value %5.
-Gate h2 consumes the value %7 corresponding to unwrapping the qubit reference value %1 after the measurement.
-Accordingly, there is no ambiguity in the representation, and eliminating h1 and h2 is impossible because both gates reference different values at their output and input, respectively.
+There, gate _h1_ consumes the value %3, corresponding to unwrapping the qubit reference value %1, and producing the value %5.
+Gate _h2_ consumes the value %7 corresponding to unwrapping the qubit reference value %1 after the measurement.
+Accordingly, there is no ambiguity in the representation, and eliminating _h1_ and _h2_ is impossible because both gates reference different values at their output and input, respectively.

 ### Where do MLIR passes fit into the MQSS?